micson8608/micson8608/README.md

 - 👋 Hi, I’m Michael
 - 👀 I am interested in Python, wxPython as well as web application development based on python flask.
-- 🌱 I’m currently programming an desktop appliaction based on Python/wxPython.
+- 🌱 I’m currently programming a desktop appliaction based on Python/wxPython.
 <!--- 📫 How to reach me?
 Send me an email to michel@micson.ch --->

 <!---